pnlbwh/structuralQC/README.md

 Table of Contents Created by [gh-md-toc](https://github.com/ekalinin/github-markdown-toc)

-# Structural MRI quality check tool
+# Structural MRI quality checking tool

 structuralQC is a machine learning algorithm that predicts a structural mri (T1 or T2) as a good or bad image.
 During acquisition of mri, it might be affected with